Keerthib-512/learn_notes/backend/SETUP_INSTRUCTIONS.md

 CREATE POLICY "Users can update own profile" ON public.users
     FOR UPDATE USING ((SELECT auth.uid()) = id);

+CREATE POLICY "Enable user registration" ON public.users
+    FOR INSERT WITH CHECK (true);

 -- Create RLS policies for documents table (optimized for performance) CREATE POLICY "Users can view own documents" ON public.documents
     FOR SELECT USING ((SELECT auth.uid()) = user_id);